How to Measure Agency Value and Real Marketing ROI

 CAC: The total cost to acquire a new customer (including all marketing and sales expenses).

-Why It Proves Value: A healthy business has an LTV that is significantly higher than its CAC (a common benchmark is a 3:1 ratio).
-A skilled agency will work to lower your CAC through efficient strategies and help increase LTV by attracting better-fit customers, maximizing the long-term return on your investment.
+Why it proves value: A healthy business has an LTV much higher than its CAC.
+A common benchmark is a 3:1 ratio.
+A skilled agency will help lower your CAC with efficient strategies.
+It will also raise LTV by attracting better-fit customers.
+This will boost your long-term return on investment.

 4. Attribute Revenue to Marketing Channels